Program Requirements | Plan A | Plan B | Admission Requirements | Time for Completion

 The Plan A program allows a student to combine individual study with general course work.
 The requirements for this degree are:

-For further details, including limits on course and credit transfer, see the M.S.
-Program Description in the Graduate Catalog.
-Plan A course requirements, in brief:
+For further details, see the M.S.
+Program Description in the Graduate Catalog and the CSE MS Plan of Study form.

 Accepted students with a bachelor’s degree in computer science or a related area typically complete the M.S. degree requirements in two or three semesters of full-time study.
 Students with a less comprehensive computing background may require additional time.
 Teaching assistants and research assistants typically require more time to complete the program, as they must allocate effort to these non-course-related activities.
 Under normal conditions, on-campus students–even those holding teaching or research assistantships–complete the M.S. degree requirements in four semesters or less.